SŪKKHIST BUDDHISM

 I don't intend to analyse the differences throughout the entire Buddhist world.
 Most believe that desire, attachment, clinging, or craving are something to do with the problem – and that this leads to suffering.
 There are great variations in practice some are deeply philosophical, others are more devotional.

-And so are blind to actual dukkha these days. in the material civilised world, where the repetitions have taken on new dimensions e.g. inflation, pollution, and the individual development of self image, (see Chapter 3).
+Modern Buddhists are missing the point, they are blind to the symptoms of dukkha these days in the material civilised world, where the repetitions have taken on new dimensions e.g. the incredibly speed of new developments, inflation, pollution, each individuals' abstract self-image, and fascism (see Chapter 3).
+Buddha's Truths explain all this and tell us how to stop it.

 Reference: The Third Truth – from English Translations, Ref 1: Pali Tipitaka